 Pennsylvania has more than a million domestic water wells, plus an unknown number of other types of water wells, boreholes, and springs.

-PaGWIS holds hundreds of thousands of water well records and more than 2,000 spring records, making it an important source of groundwater, water well, and spring data.
+The Pennsylvania Groundwater Information System holds hundreds of thousands of water well records and more than 2,000 spring records, making it an important source of groundwater, water well, and spring data.

 Water Well Data

-Most of the well data in PaGWIS are from completion reports submitted by the water well drillers, and more than 55,000 records of field-located wells came from a U.S. Geological Survey (USGS) database.
+Most of the well data in the Pennsylvania Groundwater Information System are from completion reports submitted by the water well drillers, and more than 55,000 records of field-located wells came from a U.S. Geological Survey database.

-Since the 1990s, water well drillers have had the option to submit their records through an online application called WebDriller.
+Since the 1990s, water well drillers have had the option to submit their records through online applications.
 The number of records submitted electronically has been growing proportionately ever since.

 The absence of coordinates means that map-based searches will not find such records unless you opt to “include unlocated wells within intersected municipalities.”

-Most spring records were obtained from the USGS database and Pennsylvania Geological Survey publications.
-Staff of the Bureau of Geological Survey field checked some of the locations and continue to collect spring data to add to PaGWIS.
+The Department of Conservation and Natural Resources’ Bureau of Geological Survey staff field checked some of those locations and continue to collect spring data to add to the Pennsylvania Groundwater Information System.